enjin/indexer/README.md

 ## Introduction

-The Efinity Indexer is a project that uses Subsquid to extract, transform and serve blockchain data.
+The Efinity Indexer...

+### What is a Squid?

+> A squid is a project that extracts and transforms on-chain data in order to present it as a GraphQL API.
+Squids are developed using the Subsquid SDK, which provides extensive tooling to define data schemas, data transfomation rules, and the shape of the resulting API.

+We recommend that you read SubSquid docs to understand how it works: https://docs.subsquid.io/

 ## Prerequisites